diasraphael/javascript/assets/javascript.md

 code written in 1997 put in new browser will work
-old features are never removed
+old features are never removed javascript supports backward compatibility

 #### forward compatibility:

 code written in ES2089 will not work in current browser.
 In production we can use transpilers and polyfilling to support old browsers
 ES5 is support in all browsers eg: works in IE11
+javascript dont support forward compatibility

 #### Dynamic typing: